srbhp/srbhp.github.io/index.md

 ---

-Hey there, welcome to my digital playground!
-I’m all about crunching numbers, diving into data, and harnessing the power of machine learning to make sense of the financial world.
+Welcome to my personal website.
+I specialize in data analysis, numerical computation, and leveraging machine learning to interpret and predict trends within the financial sector.

-Back in the day, I was knee-deep in theoretical physics, earning my stripes with a PhD and bouncing around institutions like the Technical University of Dortmund and Uppsala University.
-But then, I made the leap into the wild world of finance, landing a gig at Deutsche Bank.
+I began my journey in theoretical physics, earning a PhD and completing postdoctoral research at institutions such as the Technical University of Dortmund, Germany and Uppsala University, Sweden.

+My career transitioned into finance, where I joined Deutsche Bank.
-Nowadays, you'll find me in the trenches as a Model Developer, cooking up all sorts of clever algorithms and models to tackle the ever-shifting landscape of financial risk.
-But that's just the tip of the iceberg.
+Currently, I work as a Model Developer, creating algorithms and models to navigate the complex and dynamic world of financial risk.

 **Here are some of projects that I work on in my free time.**